Particular/Particular.PlatformSample/README.md

 * To create a production release, label the master branch with the full version number, and trigger a build.
 * All normal releases (most often updating the platform tools versions) should increment the minor.
   * A major version need only be released in the event of a breaking change in the API.
+  * Patch releases generally should be avoided.
+If one is necessary, the release branch would need to be created from the point of the labeled minor, and the patch released from there.
 * Once a release is built on master, promote to Deploy, which sends it to Octopus and MyGet.
 * Deploy to NuGet by promoting in Octopus.